mimiframework/Mimi.jl/docs/src/tutorials_detailed/tutorial_1.md

 Note that these steps should be relatively consistent across models, where a repository for `ModelX` should contain a primary file `ModelX.jl` which exports, at minimum, a function named something like `getModelX` which returns a version of the model, and can allow for model customization within the call.

-In this case, the function `getfund` has the declaration
+In this case, the function `getfund` has the signature
 ```
 getfund(; nsteps = default_nsteps, datadir = default_datadir, params = default_params)
 ```